kkemple/scienceandmathematics.com/src/content/posts/what-if-spacetime-isnt-so-continuous.md

 \Delta x \Delta t \geq \frac{\pi\hbar^2}{2E^2},
 $$

 where $\Delta x$ is the spatial uncertainty.
-This space-time conjugacy mirrors the [position-momentum uncertainty principle, which emerges from Fourier transform mathematics](/fourier-transforms-and-the-uncertainty-principle) rather than quantum postulates.
-The relationship breaks the circularity—space and time emerge together as conjugate aspects of information processing, neither prior to the other.
+This space-time conjugacy mirrors the [position-momentum uncertainty principle, which emerges from Fourier transform mathematics](/fourier-transforms-and-the-uncertainty-principle).
+The relationship breaks the circularity—space and time emerge together as conjugate aspects of information processing.

 The lattice must satisfy its own update equation,